 2.4.2 The Central Unit

 The digital part of the CU consisted of a 32-bit STM32F103ZFT6 (STMicroelectronics) microcontroller, based on a M3 72 MHz high-performance ARM Cortex M3 processor.
 The CAN transceiver used in both systems was a Microchip SN65HVD230D.
 The driver chosen to control the electrovalves and the micro-pumps was the well-known RHOM RTR020N05, the same low resistance n-MOSFET that the used in the SU.
-The schematic of this system is also shown in the supplementary material.
+The schematic of this system is also shown in the supplementary material (Fig. S2 and S3).

-The Central Unit (CU) of Figure 5 is responsible for the microfluidics’ proper functioning, supply management, synchronization requirements, preparation of the mixture for analyte detection and respect for cleanliness issues to avoid inter/intra contamination.
+The Central Unit (CU) of Figure 5 is responsible of the microfluidics’ proper functioning, supply management, synchronization requirements, preparation of the mixture for analyte detection and respect for cleanliness issues to avoid inter/intra contamination.
+Figure S1 shows the PCB design and its integration with the different microfluidic module.
 The CU also manages two different device communication channels.
-The first communication occurs with a remote software and allows to configure the measurement system, to plan timed measurements and to send data remotely.
-The communication with the final user is based on the well-known RS232 serial communication, connected to the PC using a FTDI TTL-232R-RPI.
-The second communication occurs with the SU.
-This serial communication is based on a 1 Mbs-1 CAN 2.0A protocol.
-Figure 7 shows the functionality of the CU.
-The communication protocol between the CU and the SU is well described in the supplementary material.
+The first communication occurs between the final user and the platform.
+The user is connected to the platform via a PC/laptop final application software.
+This application allows to configure the measurement system, to plan timed measurements and to send data remotely.
+The communication between user and measurement system is based on the well-known RS232 serial communication protocol.
+The CU has a DB9 connector connected to a MAX232 transceiver.
+The communication protocol is embedded in the microcontroller and can be analyzed in Figure S10.
+The connection with the PC is done using a FTDI TTL-232R-RPI.
+For more details please see Figures S3, S10 of the supplementary material and Figure 7.

+The second communication protocol is implemented between CU and SU.
+This communication is based on a 1 Mbs-1 CAN 2.0A protocol using a 2 MHz connection.
+The communication protocol between the CU and the SU is well described in the supplementary material (Fig. S10) and permits to synchronize the measurement process between these two electronic systems.
+The CU sends a CAN frame to the SU indicating the end of the different states in the measurement process.
+The SU will response with an ACK frame.
+Finally, once the mixing between antibodies and samples is finished, the CU sends a request to start the pumping of the analyte and perform the measurement.
+When the measurement is done, the SU sends a response command to the CU, that will include the results of the measurement.
+Figure 7 shows the block diagram of the CU, including the two communication transceivers: The MAX232 for the data transmission to the final user and the SN65HVD230D for the CAN communication with the SU.
+Finally, Figure S10 shows the embedded firmware flow diagram for the management of the CU, including the below aforementioned communication protocols and the management of the different microvalves and micropumps.

 2.5 Analysis of the whole system’s power consumption